alemapnil/meetgather/README.md

 * ###### SSL certificate
 Secure URL with https by Certbot
 * ###### Docker
-Writing Dockerfile and making an image and run the image on EC2 without setting up environment.
+Writing Dockerfile, making an image and run the image on EC2 without setting up environment.
 * ###### Third-party sign-in
 Using Google OAuth 2.0 to allow users to login without inventing an unique password
-* ###### Google Maps API
-Appying Google map to show the acurate position of events

 MySQL, Redis,